The lactic acid fermentation of glucose produces lactic acid.&nbs... | Channels for Pearson+

 A

-The equilibrium constant value for the lactic acid fermentation of glucose is larger than the K value for the anaerobic fermentation of glucose.
+The lactic acid fermentation of glucose will produce less work than the anaerobic fermentation of glucose because it has a more positive change in Gibbs free energy.

 B

-The equilibrium constant value for the lactic acid fermentation of glucose is smaller than the K value for the anaerobic fermentation of glucose.
+The lactic acid fermentation of glucose will produce more work than the anaerobic fermentation of glucose because it has a more negative change in Gibbs free energy.

 C